phongduong/my-portfolio/data/posts/bundle-assets-for-production-with-gulpjs.md

 ---
 title: Run multiple public tasks in Gulpjs command
-description: You can run multiple tasks in a single gulp command
 date: 2020-10-02T12:57:34.907Z
 tag: gulpjs
 ---

 When you create and export tasks to run in `gulp` command, you can execute them in a single command

 ```javascript